Emergency Dentistry

 This involves the removal of teeth that are visible in the mouth.
 A local anesthetic will first be administered, before using dental forceps to loosen the tooth and finally remove it.

 Depending on the complexity of the extraction, the duration varies between 15 and 60 minutes.
 A local anesthetic will be given so that the tooth and surrounding area will be numbed.
-With their experience and care, our dentists will do all they can to give you as quick and painless an experience as possible.
+With their experience and care, our dentists will do all they can to give you as quick and comfortable an experience as possible.

 The tooth will be removed with extraction forceps.
 If surgery is required, you will be informed before we begin the procedure.
-In such a case, an incision will be made on your gums to gain better access to the tooth.
+In such a case, an incision will be made on your gums to gain clearer access to the tooth.

 After the extraction, you will be given a piece of gauze to bite on until the bleeding stops.
 Your dentist will give you more advice on what you can do after the extraction for the socket to heal nicely.